Redocly/redocly-cli/docs/rules/arazzo/workflowId-unique.md

 | ------ | ------------- |
 | 1.0.0  | ✅            |

-## API design principles
+## Design principles

-The `workflowId` is a string that represents the workflow.
+According to the spec, the `workflowId` must be unique across all workflows described in the API description.
-According to the spec, the `workflowId` must be unique across all workflows described in the API definition.
+Duplication could also indicate a typo or other mistake; this rule alerts you if such a situation arises.

 ## Configuration